hexcowboy/jackbox-archived/README.md

 # 🧨 JackBox

 A super-tiny (less than 1GB) docker container that provides a penetration testing suite.
 Jackbox takes less than 1 minute to setup and is persistent between sessions.
 It runs on any machine that can run Docker (Windows, Mac, Linux).
+Yes, it's faster than Kali.

 ## 🎡 Environment
 - **[`Alpine Linux`](https://alpinelinux.org/)** - a lightweight and secure linux distribution that uses [busyboxy](https://busybox.net/downloads/BusyBox.html)